 National Arts Centre Award for Distinguished Contribution to Touring

-The National Arts Centre (NAC) is pleased to announce that Peter Feldman has been awarded the 2013 NAC Award for Distinguished Contribution to Touring in the Performing Arts.
+The National Arts Centre (NAC) is pleased to announce that Peter Feldman was awarded the 2013 NAC Award for Distinguished Contribution to Touring in the Performing Arts.
 Read more

 The National Arts Centre award was presented at the gala dinner on Saturday, January 26, during CAPACOA’s 25th anniversary conference, “The Culture of Place”, which took place from January 23 to 26 in Toronto.